Jokowi on the Gibran Polim diploma: annual problem until the accusation, there are parts that are the brain - ExBulletin

 Previously, someone named Subhan filed a civil prosecution against Gibran, Kpu concerning the validity of his graduate of secondary studies in the eyes of Indonesian law.

-Read also: Metro Polda checks 24 witnesses concerning the false Jokowi diploma allegations

-The trial concerning the trial was executed on Monday September 8, 2025 at the Jakarta Central District Court with a recorded file number 583 / PDT.G / 2025 / PN JKT.PST.
+The trial concerning the trial was made on Monday September 8, 2025 at the Jakarta district court with a recorded file number 583 / PDT.G / 2025 / PN JKT.PST. ***

 |